grst/grst.github.io/bioinformatics/_posts/2019-11-29-reportsrender.md

 ### Use Nextflow to orchestrate multi-step analyses and automate caching

 [Nextflow](https://nextflow.io) is a relatively novel _domain specific language_
-to build data-driven computational pipelines.
+designed to build data-driven computational pipelines.
 It is really easy to get started with and yet very powerful.
-Wrapping our pipeline in nextflow automatically adresses the following:
+Wrapping our pipeline in nextflow automatically adresses the remaining issues:

-- **run everywhere**: nextflow abstracts the logic from the execution layer.
-Your pipeline will therefore run locally, on an HPC or even a cloud provider with no additonal effort.
+- **run everywhere**: Nextflow abstracts the pipeline logic from the execution layer.
+  Your pipeline will, therefore, run locally, on an HPC or in the cloud with no additonal effort.
 - **caching**: Nextflow automatically only re-executes steps that have changed.
-  It supports proper cache-validation based on external file changes (if all input files are properly declared)
+  Based on the input files declared for each process, it properly supports cache invalidaiton.
-- **environments**: Nextflow comes with native support for conda, Docker and singularity.
+- **environments**: Nextflow comes with native support for conda, Docker and Singularity.
 For instance, you can provided a conda [yaml file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually) that lists all required dependencies and Nextflow will automatically download them before executing the analysis.

 ### Deploy reports on GitHub pages

 By executing the notebooks from the command line, we obtain an HTML report for each analysis step.
-While you could send them around via email, I advocate to automatically distribute them via GitHub pages.
+While you could send them around via email, I recommend to automatically distribute them via GitHub pages.
 The website serves as a _single point of truth_ and everyone needing to access your results will automatically receive the latest version.